-- · Much further along than watchers, automotive industry explorers have completed pilot projects for an average of seven key digital initiatives. - Explorers have progressed past the planning stage on fourfifths of the initiatives.
-Yet they are operating at scale on only about six initiatives. - Cybersecurity also shows progress for explorers, as one of the leading areas in foundation initiatives.
-Connected cars make this an even higher priority as researchers discover new ways to hack vehicles, sometimes while they are being driven.
-That has led to litigation in the U.S. against Fiat Chrysler. - Earlier investments in business intelligence have provided a foundation for big data and analytics.
-Automotive industry explorers have made as much progress here as in any other mainstay initiatives. - Excluding tier 1 and 2 suppliers, explorers have also made more progress on digital marketing than on the other customer initiatives.
-This rules-based, revenueoriented initiative tends to provide a clear business case for automotive OEMs and dealers.
-It also highlights the importance of growing sales in an environment of price pressure and flat demand for new vehicles.
+- Much further along than watchers, financial services explorers have completed pilot projects for an average of seven key digital initiatives. - These companies have progressed past the planning stage on four-fifths of the initiatives.
+Yet they are operating at scale on only about six initiatives. - Cybersecurity, as the leading area in foundation initiatives, is also an area in which explorers are showing progress.
+Websense Security Labs has estimated that, on average, financial services companies suffer three times as many cyberattacks as do companies in other industries. - Earlier investments in business intelligence have provided a foundation for big data and analytics, which offers benefits for fraud detection as well as determining creditworthiness.
+Financial services explorers have made more progress here than on other mainstay initiatives. - Explorers have also made more progress on digital marketing than on other customer initiatives.
+This rules-based, revenue-oriented initiative tends to provide a clear business case in the financial services industry.